awt2542/ViewController-for-Framer/README.md

 `Views = new ViewController
     initialView: sketch.homepage`.

 3. Switch view using one of the built-in transitions.
-Eg. `btn.on Event.Click, -> Views.slideIn(anotherLayer)`
+Eg. `btn.onClick -> Views.slideIn(anotherLayer)`

 If you prefer to create layers in code you can add them as subLayers to your ViewController.
 Set the first layer's .name property to 'initialView' to make it visible inside the controller.